 Acquiring government and defense and intelligence contracts is part of our growth strategy.
 The existing high-resolution EO market is predominantly government and defense and intelligence customers.
-We can serve these customers today with our 17 satellites currently in orbit which have been brought online since November 2020.
+We can serve these customers today with our 22 satellites currently in orbit which have been brought online since November 2020, of which 17 satellites are currently operational.
 The existing high-resolution EO market is supply-limited as a consequence of global capacity constraints and increasing demand.
 As a result, we have been successful in building a pipeline of over \$2 billion for this market.
 We consider our pipeline to be contracts which are in negotiations or early discussions, and we can offer no assurances that such negotiations or discussions will result in a signed contract or any revenue.
 These customers tend to buy through large, multi-year contracts and typically through a multi-step, outbound sales cycle.